hashi0203/riscv-processor/README.md

 	When you make test programs, you can also write or edit RISC-V assembly code.<br>
 	For example, [fib-ebreak.S](./test-programs/fib-ebreak.S) and [fib-csr.S](./test-programs/fib-csr.S) are obtained by editing [fib.S](./test-programs/fib.S).<br>
-	When editing assemblies, you have to make sure that edited part should be `above` the following three lines.
+	When editing assemblies, you have to make sure that the edited part should be `above` the following three lines.

 	```
 		.size	main, .-main